Morning Sickness Impact Study

 The number of women reporting nausea was 121/122, which computed to 11.8 hr/day of nausea.
 Forty-five women (36.8 percent) classified their nausea as “constant.”
 We arbitrarily assigned a value of 16 hours as the definition of “constant,” assuming eight hours of sleep per day.
 Ninety-nine women had an average of seven vomiting episodes per day.
 The number of retching episodes was 9.7 per day per respondent (retching is also referred to as “dry heaves”).
 A cumulative 12,892 hours of sick time was reported, which averaged 105.6 hours per respondent.
 The sicker women reported more time losses, or 204.63 hours per respondent.
 Whether women used benefit and vacation time is not known.
 Women aggressively pursued nausea relief, averaging 6.29 remedies each.
 In addition to economic losses, 38 percent of women stated family size was limited because of NVP.
 Eighteen women contemplated abortion, while two subjects (1.6 percent) actually terminated.
 Nine women were hospitalized for dehydration.

-Tables 3–5 show therapies utilized: alternative and adjunctive, prescription, and over-the-counter or folkloric suggestions.
+Tables 3–5 show therapies used: alternative and adjunctive, prescription, and over-the-counter or folkloric suggestions.
 Table 6 summarizes efficacy per client perception.

 Our survey indicates a significant psychosocial and economic morbidity associated with NVP.
 We suggest a more comprehensive, multi-centered study to assess the total costs of this pregnancy problem.